 The events happening now in France concern us all, no matter our nationality or religion.
 It is a problem that people keep avoiding for centuries.
-As a journalist I feel very sad for what happened at Charlie Hebdo office on Wednesday.
-If seen by the journalistic point of view you’d say the freedom of speech is just a utopia, that you can’t say what you feel and think anymore because you might get attacked.
+As a journalist I feel gutted for what happened at Charlie Hebdo office on Wednesday.
+Seen from a journalistic point of view you’d say freedom of speech is just a utopia, that you can’t say what you feel and think anymore because you might get attacked.

 Well, agree to disagree.
 We can’t look only at one side of the story, because it won’t be fair and professional.
 Back in 2008, my thesis debated the problem that minorities have in the society, the way they are treated and presented in the media.
 I thought things would change in 7 years, but apparently some things will never change if we don’t do anything about them.

 When I was working in school we had a meeting regarding bullying and how much it affects the mental development of the children.
 A bully, according to dictionary.com, is a “blustering, quarrelsome, overbearing person who habitually badgers and intimidates smaller or weaker people”.
 We might believe that bullying is just a temporary behaviour that goes away when you grow up, but the truth is , it doesn’t.
 Bullies are always going to be bullies, no matter what.
 We totally disagree with this behaviour, but what happens when it comes with consequences, when the bullied one backfires?
 Doesn’t the Charlie Hebdo activity looks a bit like bullying – bullying a minority which struggles every day, because people look at them funny, consider them terrorists and so on?